AlpineCurt/Shufflez/README.md

 or drawing hand it makes.
 This will then give the user the frequency at which each action is taking place, allowing them to find vulnerabilities in their strategy or exploits in their opponents'.

+ShufflezUI.py is the main file to run the program.
+It builds the windows of the program

+ShufflezWidgets are the widgets that make up the program.
+RangeMatrix, RangeStats, ActionButtons are all here.